anandvamsi/aws/Syllabus.md

 - S3 website
 - S3 Cross Account replication
 - Presign URL creation with UI and CLI
+- S3 bucket  notification

 ## EFS
 - what is EFS and advantages
 - EFS creation and types
 - Mouting EFS to EC2

+## CLoudwatch
+- Need for monitoring
+- what is Cloudwatch
+- CLoudwatch resources and metrics
+- Cloudwatch alarm creation
+- CLoudwatch agent installation
+- Pushing logs to cloudwatch logs
+- CLoud log insights
+- Cloudwatch dashboard.

+## CloudTrail
+- What is CLoudtrail and usecases
+- Creation of cloudtrail and integration with CW logs
+- QUerying the Cloudtrail using log sights

+## SNS
+- SNS topic creation
+- mail Subscription

+## AWS Events
+- What is AWS events
+- Configure AWS event {scheduled and triggers}
+- Integration with SNS topic

+## RDS
+- what is RDS and need
+- RDS instance and ypes
+- RDS creation and login
+- Creatin of Read repicat
+- RDS backups
+- Paramter group.

+## Systems Manager
+- what is system manager
+- Automation
+- Inventory
+- Managed and Unmanagge instances
+- compliance and Patch Management
+- Paramter store

+## AWS Secret Manager
+- what is vault and usecases
+- Storing and retriving vaules using UI and CLI

+## AWS config,Guardduty,Inspector
+- Need of AWS config,Guarduty
+- query with config query tool
+- Explaing Alerts of Guardduty
+- Inspector Agent Installation

+## AWS billing and cost explorer
+- What is AWS billing
+- Explaing AWS billing components
+- Creating a adhoc billing template
+- Cost explorer

+#steampipe::- THirdparty tool

+#Cloudquery:: Thirdparty tool

+#Grafana Integration